ClickHouse/ClickHouse/benchmark/README.md

 4. For every query, if the result is not present, substitute it with a "penalty" calculated as follows: take the maximum query runtime for this benchmark entry across other queries that have a result, but if it is less than 300 seconds, put it 300 seconds.
 Then multiply the value by 2.
 Then calculate the ratio as explained above.

-For example, one system is immature and crashed while trying to run a query.
+For example, one system crashed while trying to run a query which can highlight the maturity, or lack of maturity, of a system.
 Or does not run a query due to limitations.
 If this system shows run times like 1..1000 sec. on other queries, we will substitute 2000 sec. instead of this missing result.

 5. Take the geometric mean of the ratios across the queries.
 It will be the summary rating.